 The Major Airports

 Maputo International (MPM).
 Mozambique’s primary gateway, in the capital city.
-Outdoor smoking zones near terminal entrance.
+Open-air smoking outside the terminal, plus an open-air area airside next to the Executivo 2000 lounge.
 Handles flights to Johannesburg (JNB), Lisbon, and regional African destinations.

 Beira (BEW).
 Central Mozambique’s main airport.
-Outdoor smoking zones at terminal.
+Outdoor smoking areas at terminal.

 Pemba (POL).
 Northern Mozambique gateway, including access to the Quirimbas Archipelago beach destinations.
 Outdoor zones at terminal.